Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 mermaid: true
 ---

+Architecture is often documented through systems, platforms, integrations, capabilities, and target states.

+But these descriptions do not show who has the authority to shape them.

+That authority forms a decision architecture: who can decide, who must be consulted, who remains accountable, and when a decision must be escalated.

+> The real architecture of an organization becomes visible in who is allowed to make which decisions.

 > **Note:** The decision-rights examples in this article are illustrative, not prescriptive.
 Different organizations may assign the same decisions to different roles depending on their structure, maturity, regulatory obligations, and operating model.

-Architecture is often documented through systems, platforms, integrations, capabilities, and target states.

-But none of these descriptions explains who has the authority to shape them.

-Architecture is therefore shaped by more than systems and models.

-It is also shaped by a decision architecture: who can decide, who must be consulted, who remains accountable, and when a decision must be escalated.

-> The real architecture of an organization becomes visible in who is allowed to make which decisions.

 ## Architecture Is a Decision System

-Every architecture contains decisions.
+Every architecture reflects decisions.

 Which platforms should be shared?